LakshBhambhani/RaspberryPi-Minikame/README.md

-# RaspberryPi-Minikame-
+# RaspberryPi-Minikame
-Contains the code to use Minikame using a raspberry pi
+Contains the code to use Minikame Mk2 using a raspberry pi

 ## The Arduino Code